tytydraco/yessleep/out/I_met_an_isolated_tribe_in_the_Amazon_forest_They_let_me_into_their_most_sacred_ritual.md

 The first time I saw a member of the Anurá tribe was on the banks of the Itaquaí River.

-The guide had stopped the boat so I could use the bushes, and while I was doing that, I noticed a face painted in bright red staring at me from the trees.
+The guide had stopped the boat so I could use the bushes, and while I was doing that, a face painted in bright red stared at me from the trees.
 It almost knocked me off my feet.

 The figure soon came closer and I saw it was an Indigenous man.
 He wore a necklace made of seeds, his body covered in urucum patterns, a bow and arrows in one arm, and the day’s catch in the other.